manjulaperera/insomnia-plugin-salesforce-get-access-token/README.md

-# insomnia-plugin-salesforce-get-refresh-token
+# insomnia-plugin-salesforce-get-access-token
-Get Saleceforce refresh token for a guest or a registered user
+Get Saleceforce access token for a guest or a registered user